-- Shallow Foundation - This type of foundation can be built for a maximum depth of 1-1.5m.
+1. Shallow Foundation - This type of foundation can be built for a maximum depth of 1-1.5m.

-Shallow Foundation are of four types :
+1. Shallow Foundations are of four types :

-- Isolated Footing - This is the most commonly used foundation type that is used for single columns.
+a.
+Isolated Footing - This is the most commonly used foundation type that is used for single columns.
 The shape of an isolated footing can be square or rectangular and is used when the load of the structure is transferred through columns.
 Square footings are used for vertical loads and rectangular footings are used in case of eccentric loading.
 Pad footing, Stepped Footing and Sloped footing are 3 types of isolated footing.
-Step footings are used in case of heavy load from superstructure.
+Step footings are used in case of heavy load from the superstructure.

-- Combined Footing - When two or more columns are close enough to cause overlapping of isolated footings, these are replaced by combined footing.
+b.
+Combined Footing - When two or more columns are close enough to cause overlapping of isolated footings, these are replaced by combined footing.
 It is also used when the bearing capacity of the soil is less than required or if the column is near property/sewer lines.

-- Raft Footing - Also known as Mat Footing these are built across the entire area of the building to resist structural heavy loads from columns and walls.
+d.
+Raft Footing - Also known as Mat Footing these are built across the entire area of the building to resist structural heavy loads from columns and walls.
 It is built to prevent unequal settlement from individual footings.
 Thus it is designed as a raft or mat for all load bearing elements of the structure.
 It is used in soils with low bearing capacity such as expansive soils.

 Spread footing and raft footing must not be constructed if there is any possibility of groundwater flow above the bearing layer of soil that can cause soil scouring or soil liquefaction.

-Deep Foundation are of two types :
+2. Deep Foundation is of two types :

-- Pile Foundation - Pile foundations are used to transfer load from the base of footings to the hard rock strata situated quite deep from the ground level.
+a.
+Pile Foundation - Pile foundations are used to transfer load from the base of footings to the hard rock strata situated quite deep from the ground level.
 These are like thin columns made of concrete, timber or steel, driven or cast into the ground.
 This is used when the bearing capacity of the soil is not enough to bear the load of the building and transfer it to the hard rock strata.
-The primary purpose of pile foundation is to resist loads by using friction piles that cause skin friction and end bearing piles.
+The primary purpose of pile foundations is to resist loads by using friction piles that cause skin friction and end bearing piles.

-- Pier Foundation - These foundations are mainly used when foundations are to be built below water bodies and bridge constructions.
-Caissons are huge hollow watertight retaining structures used in construction of dams or as piers for bridges.
+b.
+Pier Foundation - These foundations are mainly used when foundations are to be built below water bodies and bridge constructions.
+Caissons are huge hollow watertight retaining structures used in the construction of dams or as piers for bridges.
 These are easily transported by floating in water and sunk into water or ground upto the desired depth.
 They are then filled with concrete to form a foundation.